Vacuum polarization corrections to hyperfine structure in many-electron atoms: Results and discussion

+For the neutral atoms, to assess the effects of electron screening on the VP results, we performed calculations in the Kohn-Sham~\cite{Kohn1965} and frozen RHF approximations, which also allowed comparison with previous values.
+We found excellent agreement of our Kohn-Sham results with those of Refs.~\cite{SapCheng2003_mlvp_ns,SapCheng2006_mlvp_np1/2,SapCheng2008_mlvp_np3/2,Ginges2017} for $6s_{1/2}$, $6p_{1/2}$, and $6p_{3/2}$ states.
+These are close in value with both our frozen RHF and H-like results, indicating, as we would expect, the factoring out of the electron screening effects for the relative corrections in these atomic approximations.
+Due to the similarity of these three sets of results, we have chosen only to present the H-like data, and then the influence of many-body effects may be seen relative to those values.

-For $J\ge 3/2$, it is seen from Table~\ref{tab:Cs_breakdown2} that core polarization determines the size and sign of the VP corrections for $F^{\rm el}_{\rm VP}$ and $F^{\rm el}_{\rm VP}$.
+The relative VP corrections for \ce{Cs} $6s_{1/2}$ at all levels of many-body approximation are very similar to those for H-like $1s_{1/2}$.
+For the $6p_{1/2}$ state, while the H-like and RHF results are similar, corrections from polarization of the core by the hyperfine field are sizeable, affecting both electric and magnetic VP corrections.
+For $J\ge 3/2$, it is seen from Table~\ref{tab:Cs_breakdown2} that core polarization determines the size and sign of the VP corrections for $F^{\rm el}_{\rm VP}$ and $F^{\rm ml}_{\rm VP}$.
 For $6p_{3/2}$, it increases the size of the (very small) RHF values by two orders of magnitude.
-For the $d$-states, the contributions are so sizeable that the relative VP corrections match the values for $6s$.
+For the $d$-states, the contributions are so sizeable that the relative VP corrections match the values for $6s_{1/2}$.
 It is also worth pointing out that for $d$-states, while not for $s$ or $p$ states, there is some influence from both core relaxation and from valence-core correlations.
-To illustrate in more detail the core polarization mechanism, in Fig.~\ref{fig:RPA_xmag} we show the contributions of the core states to the RPA value for $F^{\rm ml}_{\rm VP}$ for Cs $6p_{3/2}$ as a function of iteration number.
+To illustrate in more detail the core polarization mechanism, in Fig.~\ref{fig:RPA_xmag} we show the contributions of the core states to the RPA value for $F^{\rm ml}_{\rm VP}$ for \ce{Cs} $6p_{3/2}$ as a function of iteration number.
+Here it is seen that at least two iterations are required to obtain a reasonable result, which is consistent with account of the second-order Goldstone diagram shown in Fig.~\ref{fig:core_pol_gst}.

-Finally, in Table~\ref{tab:rel_corr_breakdown} we present our results for all considered atoms and ions, and we illustrate the relative VP corrections in Fig.~\ref{fig:xvp_el_ml}.
-From this, it is seen that in general, the relative VP correction for $s$-states for many-electron atoms and ions may be given by the relative VP correction for $s$-states for H-like ions.
-However, beyond this, account of many-body effects is important, the most important being polarization of the atomic core by the hyperfine field.